Revolut Alternatives: 8 Better Platforms for Growing Companies in 2026

 2. Brex: Financial platform for startups

-Brex delivers corporate cards, business banking, and spend management with real-time tracking, primarily serving US-based startups and growing companies.
+Brex delivers corporate cards, business banking, and spend management primarily for US-based startups and growing companies.
 For qualified businesses with sufficient cash position, Brex offers corporate cards without personal guarantees.

 Why businesses choose Brex over Revolut Business